skeeto/skeeto.github.com/_posts/2018-09-20-From-Vimperator-to-Tridactyl.markdown

 little buttons is not.
 So instead of clicking the backward and forward buttons, I prefer to swipe the mouse, e.g. make a gesture.

-I previously used FireGestures, an XUL extension.
-I'm now using [**Gesturefy**][gesturefy].
+I previously used FireGestures, an XUL extension. ~~I'm now using [**Gesturefy**][gesturefy]~~.
+(Update: Gesturefy doesn't support ESR either.)
 I also considered Foxy Gestures, but it doesn't currently support ESR releases.
 Unfortunately all mouse gesture WebExtensions suffer from the page load problem: any gesture given before the page loads is lost.
 It's less of any annoyance than with Tridactyl, but it still trips me up.
 They also don't work on extension-restricted pages.

 Firefox 60 ESR is the first time I'm using a browser supported by [**uMatrix**][umatrix] — another blessing from the author of uBlock